Judge Jules: Personal life

 He has lived in North London for the majority of his life, now settled in the Hampstead area with his wife Amanda, their son Jake and daughter Phoebe.
 Jules has a villa in Ibiza and during the summer months he and his family split their time between there and North London.
 His father, Shaun O'Riordan, starred as Eddie Larkin in the sitcom The Larkins, which aired on British television between 1958 and 1960.
 Jules is the nephew of celebrity chef Rick Stein.
 His wife, Amanda, is the cousin of techno DJ Tommy Four Seven.

+His net worth was estimated to be US$42 million as of 2023, making him one of the Top 30 highest net worth DJ/producers in the world.